 Counterparty Radar - Overview

-Counterparty Radar provides extra transparency to OTC derivatives market participants, by aggregating data from the regulatory filings of individual US mutual funds.
+Counterparty Radar provides extra transparency to OTC derivatives market participants, by aggregating data from the regulatory filings of individual US mutual funds, exchange-traded funds and life insurers.

 Crucially, this data doesn’t just describe the trades that are on the funds’ books – the size, underlying and settlement date – it also identifies the dealer counterparty in each case.
-This allows us to rank and sort the market’s participants, offering a unique snapshot of the biggest dealers and managers, and tracking their activity over time.
+This allows us to rank and sort the market’s participants, offering a unique snapshot of the biggest dealers,managers and life insurers, and tracking their activity over time.

 It’s important to be clear, though, about what the data shows – and what it doesn’t.
-The filings are required every month for all mutual funds regulated by the US Securities and Exchange Commission – about 20,000, in total – but the data is only released publicly 60 days after the end of each quarter.
+The filings are required every month for all mutual funds and ETFs regulated by the US Securities and Exchange Commission – about 12,000, in total – but the data is only released publicly 60 days after the end of each quarter.

-The filings collects basic information about each trade that is on the books of each fund at the reporting date.
+The filings, both for mutual funds/ETFs and life insurers, collects basic information about each trade that is on the books of each entity at the reporting date.
 Trades that start and end between these dates will not show up in the public record – and trades with a longer lifespan will be captured repeatedly, when adding up the figures for multiple quarters.

 There are other things to be wary of.
 Although the filings we take the data from contain the same set of fields, funds do not always interpret them in quite the same way.
 As one example, they do not all use the same conventions when identifying the dealer counterparty – in the case of at least one manager, prime brokers are listed as the counterparty instead of the executing broker.
 Flaws of this kind mean a small proportion of trades cannot be tied to a specific dealer.
 The trades have still been included in the dataset, grouping them with the ‘counterparty not specified’ label.
 (Other decisions we make when collecting and cleaning the data are described in the more detailed Methodology document).